Zest-studi-o/P01-Allotment-gardens/README.md

 #### User Goals

 * As a user I want to have the site displayed clearly in different devices.
-* As a user I want to find information on what is City Gardens and how to participate
+* As a user I want to find information on what is City Gardens and how to participate.
 * As a user I want to show exactly where the gardens are located.
 * As a user I want to be able to contact City Gardens with any queries or suggestions.